whatifif/handgesture/README.md

 2. middle region
 3. right region

-- left, middle and right region of the left side.
+- right, middle and left region of the left side.
 ( Thses are LEFT side images.
 Images are flipped horizontally when captured.
 So do not be confused )
 ![left middle right region of left side](/resources/gestures/l-m-r.png)